codefrau/jasmine/README.md

 If we get these complete, they should be upstreamed to SqueakJS.
 For the moment I only implemented the parts that are needed to get Croquet working.

 One big thing I have not gotten to completely work yet is collaboration – the original Croquet was fully collaborative.
-I started implementing a SocketPlugin that emulates a full TCP/IP stack and network using [modern Croquet](https://croquet.io) as transport.
+I started implementing a SocketPlugin that emulates a full TCP/IP stack on top of  [modern Croquet](https://croquet.io) as transport, meaning it emulates an IP network.
 The existing SqueakJS SocketPlugin only allows http/https connections.
 The tests appear to work, but not the Croquet multiuser mode.
 Help would be very much appreciated.